BenTalagan/espeak-ng/emscripten-glaemscribe/README.md

-Fast recompile resources and js, in the root directory :
+Reworked the Makefile to use a more recent version of emscripten.
+Will generate multiple async/sync wasm/nowasm versions for different purposes.
+Removed worker logic from demos : too much overhead here and not useful.

-- Preinstall requirements (version may be different for binaryen)
+### Preinstall requirements (version may be different for binaryen)

 brew install emscripten
 python /usr/local/Cellar/emscripten/1.38.25/libexec/embuilder.py build binaryen

-- 1.a.
-If emscripten is installed from source source ~/emsdk-portable/emsdk_set_env.sh
+#### 1.a.
+If emscripten is installed from source
+source ~/emsdk-portable/emsdk_set_env.sh

-- 1.b.
+#### 1.b.
 If emscripten is installed from brew
-=> Nothing to do
+=> Nothing to do (emscripten is in the env)

-- 2. From root directory
+#### 2. BUILD From root directory

 make clean
 make distclean